The Queer Variety Show

 Queer Variety Shows for the rest of 2025

-Next show is the 22nd of July 2025
+Next show is the 23rd of September 2025

-Our next show is on the 22nd of July.
+Our next show is on the 23rd of September.
 For a relaxed evening of queer entertainment.

 This is a relaxed show, feel free to wear whatever you are comfortable in, whether it be your Pjs or an evening gown.
 It also means you can move around during the show if you need to.